HORNET-Storage/gitnestr-electron-sdk/README.md

 ### GitNestr Bridge Packages

-3. `@gitnestr/electron-gitnestr-bridge`: Runs in the main process, interfaces with the gitnestr CLI
+3. `@gitnestr/electron-gitnestr-bridge`: Runs in the main process, interfaces with the GitNestr CLI
 4. `@gitnestr/browser-gitnestr-bridge`: Runs in the renderer process, communicates with the main process via IPC

 ## Usage